cpaumelle/microshare-erp-integration/README.md

 ---

-**Ready to integrate your ERP with Microshare?** Start with the 5-minute setup above.
+**Ready to integrate your ERP with Microshare?** Start with the 5-minute setup above, then run `./scripts/validate_deployment.sh` to confirm everything works.

 For production deployment guidance, see [DEPLOYMENT.md](docs/DEPLOYMENT.md)